ReOpAu/react-starter-kit/docs/state-management-strategy.md

   // STEP 2: The Consolidated Sync Effect.
 This is the single source of truth for syncing state. useEffect(() => {
-    // Bridge the latest data from React Query into our Zustand store setApiResults({
+    // Bridge the latest data from React Query into our apiStore setApiResults({
       suggestions,
       isLoading,